0reldev/nantes-java-0320-pjt3-synergiefamily/README.md

 #### Profile/Password edition

-Once that a user in logged-in, the "Profil" page is return.
-Is the page, a user can edit its password if he wants.
+Once that a user in logged-in, the "Profil" page is returned.
+Is this page, a user can edit its password if he wants.

-In the form, it is asked to confirm the the new password.
-It the second password mismatches the first one, the form displays a message asking the user to type its new password again and the fomr colour becomes red.
+In the form, it is asked to confirm the new password.
+If the second password mismatches the first one, the form displays a message asking the user to type its new password again and the field colour becomes red.

-If the two passwords matches, the user can save it by clicking the 'ENREGISTRER' button.
+If the two passwords match, the user can save it by clicking the 'ENREGISTRER' button.

-It's well worth noting that **passwords are encrypted** with an encrypting method.
-Therefore, if the database is hacked, hackers won't have access to the users' password.
+It's well worth noting that **passwords are encrypted** with an encrypting Java method.
+Therefore, passwords cannot be read in the database.

 ![screen capture](https://github.com/0reldev/synergie-family/blob/dev/sc/screen-capture-2.png)